koendv/curveFitting/README.md

 Negative and zero values of x will cause NaN (not a number) errors in logarithmic and power curve fits.
 Negative and zero values of y will cause NaN errors in exponential and power curve fits.

 Each regression requires only 24 bytes of RAM.
 Calculations are single precision floating point.

+For desktop use, a version of the library using templates allows choosing between `float` , `double` and `long double`.